exue026/mysite/index.md

 ## Spam Detection System

-Chrome plugin with an email spam classifier trained using logistic regression with regularization
+Chrome plugin with an email spam classifier trained using logistic regression with regularization.

 Main technologies I used:
 * Python, Numpy